RohanNethala/take-home-i95/backend/README.md

         {
           "recommendations": [
             {
-              "product_id": "product008",
+              "product_id": "prod...",
-              "explanation": "Based on your interest in Electronics and smart home devices, this Smart Thermostat could be a great addition."
+              "explanation": "Explanation why this product is recommended..."
             },
-            {
-              "product_id": "product021",
-              "explanation": "Since you viewed other electronics like the Smart Speaker (product012), you might also like these Noise-Cancelling Headphones."
-            },
-            {
-              "product_id": "product003",
-              "explanation": "This Modern Desk Lamp fits your preferred style and falls within your desired price range."
-            }
+            ...
           ]
         }
         ```
-    *   **Error Responses:** Uses standard HTTP status codes (400, 429, 500, 502, 503) with a JSON body like `{"detail": "Error message"}`.
+    *   **Error Responses:** Uses standard HTTP status codes with a JSON body like `{"error": "Error description"}` generated via Flask's `abort(code, description=...)`.
+        *   `400 Bad Request`: If request body is not JSON or missing required fields (`preferences`, `history_ids`).
+        *   `429 Too Many Requests`: If Groq API rate limit is exceeded.
+        *   `500 Internal Server Error`: For unexpected server errors.
+        *   `502 Bad Gateway`: If the LLM response has format/parsing errors or recommends non-existent products.
+        *   `503 Service Unavailable`: If the Groq API key is missing/invalid, or if the product catalog is empty/unavailable after filtering.